-Working together, we can create a dynamic city; a city that is sustainable, resilient, healthy, equitable, interesting and fun.
+A dynamic city; a city that is sustainable, collaborative, resilient, healthy, equitable, interesting and fun.

 Our current mission is to examine the future of Vancouver's 1 and 2 family neighbourhoods in the context of the ecological, cultural and economic imperatives that are currently driving rapid change.

 - Valuing awareness of global ecological imperatives, including the need for rapid reductions in GHG emissions, along with improvements to local ecological concerns